FDIC payday loan alternative program helps banks try to compete

 FDIC payday loan alternatives

 In a press release, the FDIC called the payday loan alternative program a “Safe, affordable and feasible template for small dollar loans.”
 Participating banks made more than 34,400 small-dollar loans, with default rates in line with default rates for similar types of unsecured loans.
 Parameters included a loan amount of $2,500 or less for terms of 90 days or more.
 The annual percentage rate (APR) was 36 percent or less.
 Fees were “low.”
 Underwriting required proof of identity, address and income, plus a credit report that determined how much could be loaned.
 “Optional features” included mandatory savings or checking accounts and “financial education.”
-After these requirements were met, applicants would learn whether they could get their money in 24 hours.
+After these requirements were met, consumers would learn whether they could get their money in 24 hours.

 FDIC payday loan Trojan Horse?